aurelw/libfhc/README.md

 ```

 ### Input Image Format
 Images are handled by OpenCV's cv::Mat class.
 The pixel type can be either floating point or 16 bit integer (CV_32FC1, CV_16UC1).
 16 bit, unsigned integers is a very common format for depth cameras.
 In libfhc, one *tick* of the 16 bit value corresponds to 1/1000th Unit of the 3D mesh.
-This was chosen because the input data libfhc was initialy designed for encoded 1 mm to each increment of the 16 bit value.
+This was chosen because the input data libfhc was initially designed for encoded 1 mm to each increment of the 16 bit value.
 If you happen to have a different mapping, scale the hit volume geometry or convert the input image to floating point pixels.

 ### Compile and Install
 Building and installation is done via cmake: